Skip to content

 Meall nan Damh — common questions

-Where do I park for Meall nan Damh?
+Where should I park to climb Meall nan Damh?

-Standard parking is at NM900747 near Fort William.
+Standard parking is at NM900747.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

 The standard good-weather months for Meall nan Damh are May, June, July, August, September.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.